-The equation that our sample size calculator uses is
+The equation that our sample size calculator uses is:

 n₁ = Z² * p * (1-p) / ME²

-- Z is the z-score associated with the confidence level you chose.
-Our statistical significance calculator calculates this value automatically, but if you want to learn how to calculate it by hand, take a look at the instructions of our confidence interval calculator.
+Advanced mode), but if you want to learn how to calculate it by hand, take a look at the instructions of our confidence interval calculator.

-- ME is the margin of error, also known as the confidence interval.
+ME— Margin of error, also known as the confidence interval.
 It tells you that you can be sure (with probability of confidence level, for example 95%), that the real value doesn't differ from the one that you obtained by more than this percentage.

-- p stands for your initial proportion estimate.
-For example, if you are conducting a survey among students trying to find out how many of them read more than 5 books last year, you may know a result of a previous survey - 40%.
+p— Your initial proportion estimate.
+For example, if you are conducting a survey among students trying to find out how many of them read more than 5 books last year, you may know a result of a previous survey — 40%.
 If you have no such estimate, use the conservative value of 50%.